MeteoSwiss-APN/lagranto.ecmwf/README.txt

 Essential for caltra are only the steps 'lib' and 'caltra'.

 Caution: The "install.csh links" step creates a number of soft links into the
          bin directory.
-Even without the .sh ending, they point to the wrapper scripts rather than the executables directly!
+Even though they don't have the .sh ending, they do point to the wrapper scripts rather than the executables directly!

   cd ${LAGRANTO}/